Cardiff, Virat Dharana ‘Sound of Silence’ Weekend Course

 September 21 @ 9:30 am - September 22 @ 4:30 pm

-INSOLE COURT, CARDIFF- Spend a weekend meditating in the lovely surroundings of Insole Court.
+INSOLE COURT, CARDIFF- Spend a weekend meditating, relaxing and rejuvinating in the lovely surroundings of Insole Court.
 Enjoy the grounds and have lunch in the potting shed cafe.

-Course led by Anna Bhushan & Louise Thomas
+Course led by Anna Bhushan and Louise Thomas using recordings of guided meditations by Dr. Kumar.

 We divide payments into a compulsory Course Fee and a voluntary Suggested Minimum Donation, this is a two step process.